Ready to launch an online coaching business? Find out why Whop is the best place for it (and how you can launch yours today).

 A lot of people know what to do, but they struggle with actually doing it.
 That’s where mindset coaches come in.

-This could be a difficult one to start if you aim for a general audience.
-Instead, your target audience should essentially be people like you.
 Maybe it’s students who are trying out side hustles, young business owners dealing with burnout and/or impostor syndrome, that sort of stuff.

 3. Business coaching